clusterlink-net/clusterlink/website/content/en/docs/getting-started/users.md

 1. {{< anchor create-fabric-ca >}}Create the Fabric's CA certificate and private key.

-    The ClusterLink Fabric is defined as all Kubernetes clusters (sites) that install ClusterLink gateways and can share services between the clusters, enabling communication among those services.
+    The ClusterLink Fabric is defined as all Kubernetes clusters (peers) that install ClusterLink gateways and can share services between the clusters, enabling communication among those services.
     First, create the fabric Certificate Authority (CA):

     ```sh